TKomericki/Rhetos-wiki/Data-model-and-relationships.md

 }
 ```

-`Reference` property represents the "N : 1" relationship in the data model, and usually a lookup field in the user interface.
+`Reference` property represents the "N : 1" relationship in the data model,
+and usually a lookup field in the user interface.

+* In the database it creates a Guid column (with an "ID" suffix)
+  and an associated foreign key constraint.
+  * In the example above, `Reference Author` creates the foreign key column *AuthorID*
+    in the *Book* table.
-* In the generated C# code it creates
+* In the generated C# application code it creates
   * a [navigation property](https://docs.microsoft.com/en-us/ef/ef6/fundamentals/relationships)
   for use in Entity Framework LINQ queries,
   * and a simple Guid property (with an "ID" suffix) for raw data loading and saving.
-* In the database it creates a Guid column (with an "ID" suffix)
-  and an associated foreign key constraint.

-In the example above, `Reference Author` creates the foreign key column *AuthorID* in the *Book* table.

 The **simplified syntax** can be used for Reference (without the referenced module and entity name,
 see `Reference Book` above) if the property name is same as the referenced entity,